Pavel-Husakouski/tuco.js/README.md

 tuco.js
 =======

-Minimalist library to use for simple query grammars, built on parser combinators.
+Minimalist library to use with simple query grammars, built on parser combinators.